 The first significant difference between bottle and floor jacks is the maximum capacity each of them provides, i.e. how much weight they can lift.

-Interestingly enough, although they are much smaller, bottle jacks can lift much heavier vehicles, which is why they are very popular with truck owners.
+Interestingly enough, although they are much smaller, bottle jacks can lift much heavier vehicles, which is why they are very popular among truck owners.
 The increased capacity comes from the vertical design, allowing it to lift higher weights.

 Also, with bottle jacks, you can usually raise your vehicle higher than with floor jacks.
 This is especially crucial when trying to jack high-clearance vehicles, such as large SUVs and pickup trucks.